shpetimshala/wp-user-manager/readme.txt

 - fixed: minor css enhancements to the fields editor.
 - fixed: profile won't load if username has spaces.
 - fixed: directory pagination not correctly offsetting when adjusting results per page.
-- fixed: directory searches only for currently paginated results if results per page where manually adjusted.
+- fixed: directory searches only for currently paginated results if results per page were manually adjusted.
 - fixed: registration form would try to send an email when someone tries to register with an existing username.

 = 1.2.7 =